heyitschun/cs-essentials/README.md

 # What are algorithms and data structures?

+A **data structure** is an arrangement of data in a computer's memory to represent values of a set of values of an abstract data type.

+Many data structures are used in four basic ways, which are referred to as operations: *read*, *search*, *insert* and *delete*.

 An **algorithm** is a finite sequence of instructions to accomplish a task.

 For an algorithm to be viable, it must be able to be broken down into simple and definite steps that can be performed by a computer.

-A **data structure** is an arrangement of data in a computer's memory to represent values of a set of values of an abstract data type.

 # References
 * *A Common Sense Guide to Data Structures and Algorithms* by Jay Wengrow (2020)